mabuchilab/QNET/README.rst

 Acknowledgements
 ----------------

-All QNET code was written by Nikolas Tezak, but at the request of Hideo Mabuchi who had the original idea for this package.
+All QNET code was written by `Nikolas Tezak <mailto:ntezak@stanford.edu>`_, but at the request of Hideo Mabuchi who had the original idea for this package.
 In addition to the authors of the above-mentioned software packages that QNET relies on, N. Tezak would like to acknowledge the following people's direct support to QNET which included their vision, ideas, examples, bug reports and feedback.

 - Hideo Mabuchi